atomjack/VoiceControlForPlex/README.md

 Any combination of hour(s), minute(s), and second(s) is accepted, as long as they are specified in that order.
 You may also substitute "Timecode" for "Offset".

 ### Localization
-If you'd like to add translations for your language please see the wiki entry: https://github.com/atomjack/VoiceControlForPlex/wiki/Localization-Instructions
+If you'd like to add translations for your language, please see the wiki entry: https://github.com/atomjack/VoiceControlForPlex/wiki/Localization-Instructions